instantlinux/docker-tools/k8s/README.md

   the community-supplied installer (kubeadm) finishes, then it's quite likely whatever script or resource definition you created to automate such manual processes *won't* work next time you need to do disaster- recovery or routine upgrades.
+Make sure your kubeadm-config.yaml defines all the flags required for the control plane under /etc/kubernetes/manifests.

 * One thing I'd done that compromised availability in the interest of security was to encrypt etcd key-value storage.
-If I revisit that in the future, make sure to practice backup/restore a couple times, and make sure to document in an obvious place what the restore procedure is and where to get the decyption codes.
-I probably won't revisit this until the feature is fully GA.
+Make sure to practice backup/restore a couple times, and document in an obvious place what the restore procedure is and where to get the decyption codes.
+The k8s-cplane ansible playbook here should help.